 The National World War II Memorial.
 On the National Mall.
-On the Saturday before the Memorial Day weekend of 2011.
+On the Saturday before Memorial Day weekend in 2011.

 The site is perfectly framed at one end by the Lincoln Memorial.
 At the other, it’s the Washington Monument.

-And greeting just about every one of them on this pristine mid-spring day is Bob Dole in an impeccable dress shirt as crisp as it is white.
+And greeting just about every one of them on this pristine mid-spring day a decade ago is Bob Dole, in an impeccable dress shirt as crisp as it is white.

-As the sun grows hotter, a stool is brought for Dole as the vets keep pouring in.
+A stool later is brought for him as the vets keep pouring in.

 But, too, one can almost smell the salt of the tears.